Withdraw from Classes

 - Students may withdraw from their classes by dropping all of them in myOTC.
 No other paperwork is required if all courses are dropped through MyOTC.

-- Submit the Official Withdrawal Form to Student Services via fax, mail, email or in-person.
+- Submit the Change of Schedule and Withdrawal Form to Student Services via fax, mail, email or in-person.